joshddunn/quick-command/README.md

 }
 ```

+You can turn movies into gifs by using the command

+    qc cli gif PATH_TO_MOVIE PATH_TO_GIF

 ### Presets

 When you install qc, a file called `quick-command-presets.json` will be install to your `~/.config/fish/functions` directory.
 Here, you can define presets you may wish to bring into a new initialization of qc.
 For example, if your `quick-command-presets.json` looks like this